Skip to content

 --rm $SC4S_IMAGE

-Configure IPv4 forwarding
+Configuring IPv4 forwarding

 IPv4 forwarding is not enabled by default.
 IPv4 forwarding must be enabled for container networking.